 via Diagnostic tools

 - In the Dynatrace menu, go to Profiling and optimization > Continuous CPU profiling.

 - On the right-hand side of the required process of the Garbage collection CPU type, select … and choose Memory allocations.

 via process details

-- In the navigation menu, select Hosts and choose the required host.
+- In the Dynatrace menu, select Hosts and choose the required host.